 This site is loaded with South Carolina-specific web resources for K-12 homework help, projects, and more.
 StudySC will also provide teachers with lesson plans and other content to support classroom activities.
 From artist biographies to Native American tribes and Civil War timelines, get it all at StudySC.
 StudySC is a website that provides online content to support South Carolina-specific curriculum standards.
 StudySC, created by the South Carolina State Library, makes available a student-friendly environment arranged by grade level and by subject area where students can find the information they need fast.

-Please note: Some of the services available in Tutor.com require the creation of a personal account.
+Please note: Some of the services available in Tutor.com, including the mobile app, require the creation of a personal account.

 The K-12 Student Center includes Live Homework Help, WriteTutor Center, Test Prep Center, and a SkillsCenter Resource Library.
 Tutors are available with no appointment needed!
 Tutor.com features a variety of resources for students of all ages: